 20 minutes.
 That’s a 99.3% success rate.

-I’d tracked my commute times to school, constructing a probability graph to maximise extra sleep without being late.
+I’d track my commute times to school, constructing a probability graph to maximize extra sleep without being late.
 I tested it out.

 I shouldn’t be late.
-Wait—I didn’t consider how traffic worsened over time.
+Wait – I didn’t account for the exponential rate at which the infamous Jakarta traffic grew.

 I was late that day.

-I continued, measuring traffic variability, tweaking my system, eventually resulting in an equation factoring in everything from rain to whether it was Monday.
-I was fascinated with how, from motion to fluids, Math could simplify the world into relationships between variables.
+I revised the model, this time measuring traffic variability.
+From inserting dummy variables to capture the effect of Monday blues and Friday highs to computing the beta for my newly-added variable rainy season, I was fascinated with how – from motion to fluids – the relationship between variables could be synthesized into something meaningful.

-Growing up, Dad’s gout and diabetes showed me the importance of medication.
-Watching its cost quickly accumulate, I scoured the web for reasons behind those prices, discovering the astronomical cost of treatment in Indonesia.
-Reading articles on drug development, I encountered chemical engineers, who reduced prices by optimising processes with Math; I was hooked.
+Growing up, Dad’s gout and diabetes have accentuated in me the importance of medication.
+Jaw dropped by his bills’ figures, I scoured the web trying to comprehend the rationale behind the astronomical costs of treatment in Indonesia.

-Beyond simply learning theory, the practical SEAS curriculum would provide me the tools to make treatments more accessible through chemical and biomolecular engineering.
-Meeting industry professionals through Product and Process Design courses would prepare me for technical challenges I’d encounter, while Engineering Negotiation would train communication and persuasion—skills crucial to initiating my own ventures.
-A factor driving up Indonesian drug prices is the fact that most products and chemical feedstock are imported.
-Studying Global Supply Chain Management at Wharton would let me address the logistics of manufacturing.
+The practically integrated SEAS curriculum would further my goal to make treatments, as one my Dad has, more accessible through the different facets of chemical and biomolecular engineering.
+Engaging with industry professionals through Product and Process Design would grind me for the technical know-hows, while Engineering Negotiation would sharpen my persuasion skills crucial to initiating my dream venture.
+Having found out the fat mark-up imported duties make of patented medications and chemical feedstocks, reading Global Supply Chain Management at Wharton would equip me with dynamic procurement strategies critical to navigating the challengingly vast Indonesian archipelago.

-Watching magnesium combust into a blinding white flame stunned me, but later explaining it by calculating energy loss was mind-blowing.
-The Pharmaceutics and Biotechnology concentration would let me relive those moments through engineering approaches to research.
-Applying those techniques to understand biological systems, I hope to collaborate with Professor Scott Diamond, whose work on computationally modelling blood clots guides better treatment designs for strokes that diabetics like Dad are especially prone to.
+Watching magnesium combust into a blinding white flame stunned me, but explaining it in terms of energy loss boggled me, for which thought process the Pharmaceutics and Biotechnology concentration would let me relive.
+Applying those techniques to understand biological systems, I hope to collaborate with the likes of Professor Scott Diamond whose work on the computational modeling of blood clots enhances treatment designs for strokes that diabetics like Dad are especially prone to.

-Debating International Space Station funding at Harvard Model Congress acquainted me with the economics of research.
+Debating International Space Station funding at Harvard Model Congress acquainted me with the iterative approach to research.
 At Penn, I also intend to explore my interest in public policy.
-Since developing medication and technology domestically significantly reduces costs, I’d take Consumers, Firms and Markets in Developing Countries to gain insights into constructing policies incentivising corporations to tackle Indonesia’s lack of research.
+Since sourcing for medications domestically could potentially reduce costs while empowering local labor, I’d take Consumers, Firms and Markets in Developing Countries to gain insights into constructing policies that will incentivize corporations to buttress Indonesia’s lack of research.

-Penn’s interdisciplinary nature lets me combine engineering and policymaking.
-Professor Damon Centola’s “Network Dynamics of Social Behavior” on Coursera introduced me to mathematically modelling society.
-Meeting students at the Warren Center for Network and Data Sciences would let me integrate ideas from sociology into modelling the spread of public support for research.
+I am keen on Penn’s flexible, cross-disciplinary curriculum that will cater to my holistic learning curve.
+Professor Damon Centola’s “Network Dynamics of Social Behavior” on Coursera, for instance, introduced me to mathematically model society, a topic I intend to further explore at the Warren Center for Network and Data Sciences under a social sciences framework to effectively communicate the importance of having an empirical mindset even for the most trivial of matters.

-In the lab or up late tweaking models, I aim to continue learning about the world around me.
-At Penn, I’d be at home with my fellow Quakers’ diverse interests, applying knowledge in service to society.
+Hi Harvani!

+As always, good job with content development.
+The plethora of activities you plan to do at Penn will hopefully translate – in the admissions committee’s eyes – to the ambition and drive I could see from your piece.
+Wishing you the best of luck for your application!

+- Matthew